County bans unvaccinated minors in public as measles spreads

-Rockland County Executive Ed Day plans to discuss details Tuesday at a news conference on the state of emergency that is being declared.
+Rockland County Executive Ed Day says at a news conference that the state of emergency taking effect Tuesday night is intended to persuade parents to have their children vaccinated to reverse the trajectory of the disease's spread.

 The county is experiencing New York state's longest measles outbreak since the disease was officially eliminated from the United States in 2000.
 Health officials say the best way to stop the disease's spread is a high vaccination rate in the community.

-Earlier this month, a federal judge denied parents' request to let 44 unvaccinated children return to the Waldorf School in Rockland County.
+A federal judge this month denied a request from parents to let 44 unvaccinated children return to the Waldorf School in Rockland County.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.